 Utility.
-To participate in the auction effectively, each node must have a way to evaluate and communicate a value that it considers its current rhythmic pattern to be worth.
+To participate in the auction effectively, each node must have a way of evaluating and communicating a value that it considers playing its current rhythmic pattern in the next bar to be worth.
 A rhythmic pattern in SoloJam is represented as a bit string parsed from left to right, whereby, a 1 indicates 'triggering a beat' and a 0 represents 'not triggering a beat'.
-For each node, we define a utility function which the node uses to evaluate the value of its current rhythmic pattern, both in relation to itself and to the leader, knowing its role as either a bidder or a leader.
+For each node, we define a utility function which the node uses to evaluate the value its current rhythmic pattern can yield, both in relation to itself and to the soloist, knowing its role as either a bidder or the auctioneering soloist.
 The following equation specifies part of this utility function: